Sleep schedules and routine

 How many naps per day?

-The chart outlines how many naps a baby of each age is likely to take per day, this will vary from child to child.
+The 'average sleep needs by age' chart below outlines how many naps a baby of each age is likely to take per day, this will vary from child to child.
 For example if your baby only takes very short naps you may find you need more naps than the table suggests until your baby is able to extend their naps.
 Your baby will also go through three major nap transitions throughout their first few years.
-Typically, the third afternoon nap drops sometime between 7 – 9 months, the morning nap will then drop sometime between 15 – 18 months of age and finally your toddler may be ready to reduce and drop their final lunchtime nap sometime between 2.5 – 3 years (although some children still need a short nap until 4 years!)
+Typically, the third afternoon nap drops sometime between 7-9 months, the morning nap will then drop sometime between 15-18 months of age and finally your toddler may be ready to reduce and drop their final lunchtime nap sometime between 2.5-3 years (although some children still need a short nap until 4 years!)

 How much day time sleep?